 A rumbling stomach is a distraction for toddlers, and more often than not, they won’t tell you that they’re hungry unless you ask them.

-Supplement this with a bowl of something hearty like oatmeal right before bed and encourage your kid to drift into a food coma.
+Supplement this with a bowl of something hearty like oatmeal right before bed and encourage your little one to drift into a food coma.

 4. Give Them a Bath with Lavender-Scented Products